-Distributed learning environments offer significant potential for students to engage in a collaborative inquiry as a learning community where data and ideas are shared.
-Network science projects can engage students in scientific questions that are not yet solved by scientists (Berenfeld, 1994; Cohen, 1997; Feldman et al., 2000; Friedman et al., 1996).
+WBIs may include distributed learning environments that offer significant potential for students to engage in a collaborative inquiry as a learning community where data and ideas are shared.
+Internet science projects can engage students in scientific questions that are not yet solved by scientists (Berenfeld, 1994; Cohen, 1997; Feldman et al., 2000; Friedman et al., 1996).
 In these projects, students gather data and contribute their findings to a larger database.
 Students make interpretations of the data and share their conclusions with other students and scientists using Web-based tools.
-The potential exists for students to engage in detailed discussions about their scientific findings not only with their peers, but also with expert scientists.
+Students can engage in detailed discussions about their scientific findings not only with their peers, but also with experts.
 Scientists can provide scaffolding to help students think critically about the data they collect and offer alternative explanations to pursue.

-While not all WBIs took advantage of these capabilities, their presence in a few suggests one way in which WBIs might fulfill Owston's suggestion that the Web could expand science education beyond traditional classrooms.
-WBI designers may wish to look for ways to share data and encourage collaboration across distributed classrooms and learner communities.
+While not all WBIs took advantage of these capabilities, their presence in a few suggests one way in which WBIs might fulfill Owston s suggestion that the Web could expand science education beyond traditional classrooms.
+WBI designers may wish to look for ways to provide opportunities for learners to investigate real-world problems that incorporate distributed data-based activities.
+Furthermore, these activities can be designed to encourage collaboration across distributed classrooms and learner communities.